Our Review Process

 Nulo Freestyle Turkey & Chicken Recipe Grain-Free Canned Cat & Kitten Food

-- Contains pumpkin, which may help reduce hairballs
+• Contains pumpkin, which might help reduce hairballs

 Hound & Gatos Turkey & Turkey Liver Canned Cat Food